linkcd/blog-hexo/source/_posts/Step-by-step-on-Data-lineage-solution-design.md

 ---
-title: 'Step by step: Data lineage solution design'
+title: 'Data Integrity and Lineage by using DLT, Part 1'
 date: 2018-09-02 20:33:49
 tags:
 - IOTA